webplatform/docs/guides/styling_forms_guide/index.md

 ==== Enforcing the grid in your stylesheet ====

-As the [http://www.w3.org/wiki/Text_styling_with_CSS text styling article] points out — reinforced by a few of the rules included in the demonstration stylesheet — the best way to enforce an atomic grid within a layout is to rely on <code>em</code> units.
+As the text styling article points out  &mdash;  reinforced by a few of the rules included in the demonstration stylesheet  &mdash;  the best way to enforce an atomic grid within a layout is to rely on <code>em</code> units.
 However, that by itself is not enough; the stylist must also keep their fraction-to-decimal conversions straight when dealing with alternate type sizes, gutters, and borders.

 Another technique for enforcing grids is revealed in the demonstration stylesheet: the provision of <code>class</code> tokens that can refer to various element and column sizes in a document.
 When used consistently, these tokens do most of the work of enforcing your grid.

 === Demonstration 4 ===

 Keeping things aligned to a grid means assigning layout properties to the labels and form controls.

-==== Links: ====

-* [http://dev.opera.com/articles/view/34-styling-forms/demo_form04.html Line up the two primary columns]

 ==== New styles: ====